NLnetLabs/routinator/source/data-processing.rst

 -------

-To be resistant against accidental or malicious errors in the data published by repositories, Routinator retains a two separate data sets: one that keeps the data of all publication points as it was received from their remote repository, and another – which we call the *store* – keeps the most recent data of a given RPKI publication point that was found to be correctly published.
+To be resistant against accidental or malicious errors in the data published by repositories, Routinator retains two separate data sets: one that keeps the data of all publication points as it was received from their remote repository, and another – which we call the *store* – keeps the most recent data of a given RPKI publication point that was found to be correctly published.